 The boring we use on the doors is dependent on the boring/hinge option you select.

 - If you select "Boring Only," we'll bore "U-pattern" into the door as this is the most universal pattern.

-- If make a selection to include hinges, we'll bore the "T-pattern" into the door.
+- If make a selection to include hinges, we'll bore either "A-pattern" or "B-pattern" into the door.